objcio/articles/2014-05-01-interactive-animations.md

 ### Separation of Model and Presentation

 Core Animation is designed in a way that it decouples the layer's model properties from what you see on the screen (the presentation layer).
-This makes it more differenceicult to create animations you can interact with at any time, because those two representations do not match.
+This makes it more difficult to create animations you can interact with at any time, because those two representations do not match.
 It's up to you to do the manual work to get them in sync before you change the animation:

     view.layer.center = view.layer.presentationLayer.center;
     [view.layer removeAnimationForKey:@"animation"];
+    // add new animation...

 ### Direct vs. Indirect Control